-Colonel John S. Mosby was one of the great spooks of the Civil War.
-He served briefly as a scout for Jeb Stuart before forming his own unit known today as Mosby’s Rangers in the South and Mosby’s Raiders in the North.
-Mosby’s area of operations in Northern Virginia became known as Mosby’s Confederacy during the war, and retains that aura today so strong was his imprint.
+Colonel John S. Mosby was one of the great counterintelligence officers of the Civil War.
+He served briefly as a scout for Jeb Stuart before forming his own unit known as Mosby’s Rangers in the South and Mosby’s Raiders in the North.
+Their area of operations in Northern Virginia became known as Mosby’s Confederacy during the war, and retains some of that aura today so strong was his imprint.

 Atzerodt’s first confession was suppressed and not discovered for 117 years.
-In it, he admitted that a New York element paid for Powell’s transfer to Washington D.C.
-Powell was known to Atzerodt as “Mosby,” and he referred to Booth as “Captain,” while obeying any and all orders to the letter.
+In it, he admitted that a New York element had paid for Powell’s transfer to Washington D.C.
+The day after the assassination, a local newspaper was already printing the Mosby connection to Booth.

 “He has been in Washington for some months past, ostensibly for the purpose of organizing an oil company, but really for the purpose of consummating his scheme of wholesale assassination, under the direction of Mosby.
 There is no doubt that Booth contemplated the act long ago, and only delayed its execution because of some private instruction from Mosby,”